TomaszJaniszta/TomaszJaniszta.github.io/README.md

-# Strona prezentacyjna - Tomasz Janiszta
+# Presentation page - Tomasz Janiszta

-## Witam serdecznie,
+## Hello,

-Programuję w JavaScript.
+I program in JavaScript.
 Front-end: React, Angular.
-Back-end: Node.js.
+Backend: Node.js.

-Strona zawiera przykłady wykonanego przeze mnie kodu jako szybką prezentację.
+The website includes some code examples made by me as a quick presentation.
-Można zapoznać się z widocznymi tu warstwami końcowymi/użytkowymi kodu.
+You can see the code ending / usage layers shown here.

-### Miłego oglądania, ale... zapraszam też do zerknięcia w pliki js :)
+### Have a nice watch.